vpelletier/python-smartcard-app-openpgp/README.rst

 The cell containing the valid PIN can be changed by requesting a PW1 change, and providing a specially-formatted new password.
 For example: ``C30000`` references cell ``C3``, ``2b0000`` references cell
 ``B2``.
-Trailing zeroes are ignored.
+Trailing zeroes are ignored, but may be necessary to get the host's software to actually send the pin to the device.

-The grid changes periodically, as the card is used (at most once every 30 seconds), and both the currently-displayed (at the time the "verify" command runs ont the card) and the previous PIN are accepted as a correct PIN.
+The grid changes periodically, when the card is accessed but at most once every 30 seconds or when a ``verify`` command is run (whichever comes first), and both the currently-displayed (at the time the "verify" command runs ont the card) and the previous PIN are accepted as a correct PIN.

 Key Derivation Function (KDF-DO) is not available in this mode.

-Similar to the `No extra hardware requirements`_ variant, but starting with:
+usage is similar to the `No extra hardware requirements`_ variant, but starts
+with:

 .. code:: shell